docker-archive/classicswarm/docs/swarm_at_scale.md

 ### Step 1.
 Build and configure the VPC

 This step assumes you know how to configure a VPC either manually or using the VPC wizard on Amazon.
-You can build the VPC manually or by using using the VPC Wizard.
-If you use the wizard, be sure to choose the **VPC with a Single Public Subnet** option.
+You can build the VPC manually or by using the VPC Wizard.
+If you use the wizard, be sure to choose the **VPC with a
+Single Public Subnet** option.

 Configure your VPC with the following values: